Wamski/Wamski/README.md

 Some Projects I'm working on are
 - TinyKartz
   - TinyKartz originally was a project I started in Highschool with a group of two others.
 The game ran using Unity and C#.
-Since then I've gained more knowledge of C# and have decided to complerely rewrite the game.
+Since then I've gained more knowledge of C# and have decided to completely rewrite the game.
 - Un-named 2D platformer
   - The goal of this game is to complete a level within 26 seconds by mastering jumps and special abilities.
 <!--